How much internet speed do you need? That depends on how you plan on using your internet connection.

 Warsaw service and coverage data on this page is based on governmental data submissions.
 Then, we ensure the data is cross-validated against private records.
 Since 2014, we've processed 2,548 rows of governmental data on Internet availability in Warsaw.
-Our research team has manually gathered local price data on 206 residential broadband plans in Warsaw.
-Currently, there is a lack of meaningful speed test information from Warsaw.
-We've only seen 2 IP-verifiable records over the past year.
-Shoppers should compare the advertised plan speeds detailed above.
+Our research team has manually gathered local price data on 225 residential broadband plans in Warsaw.
+We don't have a sufficient amount of speed test information to show how local network speeds compare to advertised download speeds for residents of Warsaw.

 DSL and cable are the dominant broadband types in the Warsaw area, fighting over potential customers at most addresses and competing with each other.
 Cable network speed is usually stronger and more consistent.
 That said, the overall speeds of either Internet technology type are similar and which is "best" frequently varies from block to block based on the network infrastructure in that neighborhood.

 Frontier Communications as well as Mediacom Cable also provide Internet service in Warsaw, with significant overlap in some neighborhoods.

 In the less developed communities in Warsaw, our data shows that as many as 400 people have only one (or zero) choices for wired Internet.